 This collection is used extensively for research and teaching purposes in addition to its availability as a reference collection.

 Computerization of the catalogue data is currently under-way, with most of the fish, mollusc, herptile collection and entomological collection now entered.
-To examine specimens or data records, or discuss loans, contact the Curator of Zoology, Andrew Hebda, 424-6455 or Katherine Ogden, Assistant Registrar, 424-3385
+To examine specimens or data records, or discuss loans, contact the Laura Bennett, 424-6453 or Katherine Ogden, Assistant Curator/Registrar, 424-3385